amarsrivastava19/Nemesis-Engine/README.md

 ## The Nemesis Engine

-The Nemesis Engine is a strategic tool that investigates how a rapid response team can be mobilized in order to maximize the chances of stopping an abduction in progress.
+The Nemesis Engine is primarily a strategic tool.
+Its a module that allows for an investigation into how law enforcement can be mobilized more effectively across real cities and towns.

-Its a simulation-based method that models a game of "hide and seek" across real road networks and city features.
+The engine simulates, or models, a game of "hide and seek".
 It pits a team of N "seekers" against one "hider" with relatively simple rules.
-If the hider can evade the seekers for the length of the simulation (90 minutes), the hider wins.
+If the hider can evade the seekers for the length of the simulation (90-180 minutes), the hider wins.
 Otherwise, if any one of the seekers finds the hider, then the seeker team wins.

-Through reinforcement learning, both sides of the game get more skilled over many repeated generations and simulations.
+Through reinforcement learning, both the seekers and the hider become more skilled at thei respective roles.
 The team of seekers become better first-responders; the hider becomes a better evader.

 If the seekers can manage to consistently find the hider -  even when the hider becomes highly skilled at evading detection, - then we may have identified ways for teams of first responders to mobilize in respond to abduction events.